WaltersMatthew/BookTalk/README.md

 * Query API and render results on page when searched
 * sign up and log in users with unique usernames
-* Add books to favorites in profile
+* Add books and authors to favorites in profile
-* Add authors to favorites in profile
+* Delete books and authors in profile
 * Leave reviews on books
+* Edit reviews

 ### Stretch goals

+* 0-5 ratings on favorited books in profile
 * View all profiles
 * Add profiles to friends
 * View subjects
 * Radio buttons to search by author, title, or subject